|Type of tour:||Self-guided|

 Nearest train station: Passau

-Transfer with our bike bus from Passau to Krimml is available every Thursday and Sunday.
+Transfer with the tour company's bike bus from Passau to Krimml is available every Thursday and Sunday.
 Departure at 08:30 a.m. from Passau; personal bikes also will be transported.
 Price: €60 per person.
 Reservation is required at the time of registration.
 Special transfers available on request with at least 6 participants.

 Tips for getting to and from your tour >